Sarah Mayling: Career

 On 2 July 2021, Mayling rejoined Aston Villa, having started her career there, before joining Birmingham City in 2017.

 In March 2025, Mayling suffered an ankle injury in their quarter final defeat in the FA cup against Manchester City, and was sidelined for six weeks.
 On 29 May 2025, it was announced that Mayling had signed a new contract, extending her time with the club to June 2027.

+Leicester City

+On 6 January 2026, Mayling was announced at Leicester City on a loan deal until the end of the season.

+On 24 July 2026, Mayling joined Leicester City on a permanent transfer for an undisclosed fee, signing a three-year contract.
+Mayling stated she was buzzing to return to Leicester on a permanent basis.

 Personal life

-Mayling is engaged to Aston Villa teammate Rachel Daly.
+On 29 November 2024, Mayling announced her engagement to then-Aston Villa teammate Rachel Daly.
+As of September 2026, Mayling uses her married name (Daly) on her personal Instagram, but continues to use her maiden name professionally.
+On 12 September 2026, Mayling and Daly announced via a joint social media post that they were expecting their first child.

 Career statistics

 Club

-As of match played 8 November 2025.
+As of match played 16 May 2026.

 Records may be incomplete due to lack of historical statistics.